QCaudron/repeater_roundabout/index.md

 **The Repeater Roundabout will be held during the weekend of November 23rd and 24th.**

-> This page was last updated on Sunday October 20 at 20:03.
+> This page was last updated on Saturday October 26 at 21:57.

 ---